Team of Specialists

 Social Protection Specialist

-Nayana Godamunne is a researcher/consultant working on issues of women’s livelihoods and social protection, and migration (development-induced, labour and conflict affected).
-She has worked on multi-lateral agency funded projects including those of the Asian Development Bank, World Bank, the International Labour Organisation (ILO) and other UN organisations on issues of involuntary resettlement and labour migration.
-Her research orientation is mainly qualitative and she has collaborated with international think tanks and academia in designing research studies, conducting enumerator training, data collection, data analysis and on research uptake activities.
-Her communication skills range from facilitating small group discussions to presenting her work at international forums.
-Her written skills are wide ranging from journal articles, to research and policy briefs and short think pieces.
-Her project implementation experience has included working closely with government, civil society and trade unions to design large scale development programs and implement them in time pressured environments both as a leader and team member.
-Nayana’s professional experience is supported by rigorous academic training obtained from an MSc in Forced Migration from Green Templeton College, Oxford.
+Nayana Godamunne specializes in women’s livelihoods, social protection, and migration (development-induced, labour and conflict affected).
+She has worked on multi-lateral agency funded projects including those of the Asian Development Bank, World Bank, the International Labour Organisation and other UN organisations on issues of involuntary resettlement and labour migration.
+Her research orientation is mainly qualitative and she has collaborated with international think tanks and academia in designing research studies, conducting enumerator training, data collection and data analysis.
+Her communication skills range from facilitating discussions to presenting at international forums, and she produces various written outputs including journal articles and policy briefs.
+With extensive project implementation experience, Nayana works with government, civil society, and trade unions to design and execute large-scale development programs.
+She holds an MSc in Forced Migration from Green Templeton College, Oxford.